 In the US, at least 80 percent of beef cattle are "conventionally" raised.
 This means they eat grass in pasture, typically for 12 to 14 months, then they go to a feedlot for three to six months, where they eat feed made from corn and soy, because a grain-heavy diet speeds up the cattle’s growth.
 It takes about 147 gallons of water to produce one pound of corn, and a beef steer or heifer can eat 1,000 pounds or more of feed over a few months.
 All that grain and water really adds up!

 It also adds up for the average American who eats about 167 pounds of meat a year – three times the global average!
 By eating more vegetables, grains and beans and eating less meat, you can save water.

-An important part of conserving water and other resources includes thinking about where our food comes from and how it is made is.
-California produces more food than any other U.S. state, supplying a large part of the country's milk, beef and produce.
-California is also among the Nation’s driest states, and its agricultural sector puts enormous pressure on the water supplies of the entire southwest.
-Likewise, when we buy food that's been shipped from other states and countries, we're tapping into distant and often limited water supplies.
-Additionally, transporting food over long distances requires large quantities of fuel that pollute the air, contribute to climate change and use a great volume of water.
-In fact, it takes almost two gallons of water just to refine one gallon of gasoline.
+Another important part of using water and other resources productively is to think about where our food comes from and how it is made.
+California produces more food than any other US state, supplying a large part of the country's milk, beef, produce and nuts.
+It is also one of the nation's driest states and is in the midst of an historic drought.
+As a result, California's agricultural sector puts enormous pressure on the water supplies of the entire southwest, often shipping those limited water resources overseas as food exports.
+Likewise, when we buy food that's been shipped from other states and countries, we're tapping into distant water supplies, too.